CLI Overview

 npm (recommended)

-npm install -g @sikkerkey/cli
+npm install -g sikkerkey

 Works on Linux, macOS, and Windows.
 Downloads the correct prebuilt binary for your platform automatically.